dstructs/matrix/README.md

 <a name="matrix-raw-properties-methods"></a>
 ### Properties and Methods

-`Matrix` properties and methods are the same as for the higher-level API, with the exception that the properties are __no__ longer read-only.
+`Matrix` properties and methods are the same as for the higher-level API, with the exception that `Matrix` properties are __no__ longer read-only.

-Setting properties is __not__ recommended as the `Matrix` can become corrupted; e.g., incompatible dimensions, out-of-bounds indexing, etc. In contrast to the strict API above, setting these properties will __not__ result in an `error` being thrown.
+Setting properties is __not__ recommended as the `Matrix` can become corrupted; e.g., incompatible dimensions, out-of-bounds indexing, etc. In contrast to the strict API above, setting `Matrix` properties will __not__ result in an `error` being thrown.
 Accordingly, property modification may introduce silent bugs.

-<a name="matrix-raw-constructors"></a>
+<a name="matrix-raw-constructor"></a>
-### Constructors
+### Constructor

-Constructors produced using the lower-level API have the same interface as those created via the higher-level API.
+The lower-level `Matrix` constructor has the same interface as the higher-level `Matrix` constructor.